Key takeaways

 && packageManager.hasSystemFeature(PackageManager.FEATURE_PICTURE_IN_PICTURE)

-When isPipSupported is false, fall back gracefully: hide the PiP affordance in the UI, and on home gesture, end the call cleanly with a “return to call” notification rather than letting the activity die.
+When isPipSupported is false, fall back gracefully: hide the PiP affordance in the UI, and on the home gesture end the call cleanly with a “return to call” notification rather than letting the activity die.

 Auto-enter PiP on Android 12+ — the modern default

-Before Android 12, you had to listen for onUserLeaveHint — a callback the OS fires roughly when the user is leaving your activity — and call enterPictureInPictureMode() from there.
-The race conditions were ugly: the gesture fires too late on some devices, the system kills the activity on others, and Compose apps had to wire it through an awkward LocalLifecycleOwner side effect.
+Before Android 12 you had to listen for onUserLeaveHint — a callback the OS fires roughly when the user leaves your activity — and call enterPictureInPictureMode() from there.
+The race conditions were ugly: the gesture fires too late on some devices, the system kills the activity on others, and Compose apps had to wire it through an awkward side effect.

 API 31 introduced setAutoEnterEnabled(true).
 The OS now handles the home-gesture transition for you.
-The only requirement is that the parameters are fresh at the moment the user leaves — if you set them once at onResume and never update, an aspect-ratio change halfway through the call will not be reflected.
+The only rule: the parameters must be fresh at the moment the user leaves.
+Set them once in onResume and never update, and an aspect-ratio change halfway through the call will not be reflected.
+The diagram below maps both entry paths and where the Android 16 guard sits.

 private fun updatePipParams(call: ActiveCall) {